-Pierce Ranch will be subject to cutoff in the middle of the agricultural season if: a) combined storage falls to the levels for mid-season cutoff specified in the WMP; b) Pierce Ranch has used the full amount of available water determined in Step 3 for First Agricultural Season or Step 5 for Second Agricultural Season; or c) if LCRA is operating under a WMP with specific limits on releases of interruptible stored water for non-Garwood operations as measured at Mansfield Dam, if the total amount of such releases reaches or exceeds the limit under the WMP.
+Pierce Ranch will be subject to cutoff in the middle of the irrigation agricultural season if: a) combined storage falls to the levels for mid-seasoncrop cutoff specified in the 2015 WMP; or ifb) Pierce Ranch has used the full amount of available water determined in Step 3 for First Irrigation Agricultural Season or Step 5 for Second Irrigation Agricultural Season; or c) if LCRA is operating under a WMP with specific limits on releases of interruptible stored water for non-Garwood operations as measured at Mansfield Dam, if the total amount of such releases reaches or exceeds the limit under the WMP.

-If Pierce Ranch is subject to cutoff in First Agricultural Season based on provisions b or c above, and water is available for Pierce Ranch for Second Agricultural Season based on the July 1 evaluation in step 5, water from the Second Agricultural Season allocation may be used to finish First Agricultural Season.
-Any Second Agricultural Season water used to finish First Agricultural Season will not be available during Second Agricultural Season.
+If Pierce Ranch is subject to cutoff in has used the full amount of water available for First Irrigation Agricultural Season based on provisions b or $c{\overline{t}}$ above, prior to the end of the First Irrigation Agricultural Season, and water is available for Pierce Ranch for Second Irrigation Agricultural Season based on the July 1 evaluation in step 5, water from the Second Irrigation Agricultural Season allocation may be used to finish First Irrigation Agricultural Season water used to finish First Irrigation Agricultural Season.